Skip to content

 5. Software tab - enable/disable optional packages and pick the icon set (GlowIcons on 3.2+, or Standard).
 Mandatory system packages are always included and not shown here.
 The first build downloads everything (with caching, subsequent builds are faster).

-6. Partitions tab - configure disk size and partition layout.
-Default is 64 GB image with 4 GB Workbench partition and a "Work" partition.
+7. Partitions tab - configure disk size and partition layout.
+Default is 64 GB image with 1 GB Workbench partition and a "Work" partition.
 You can add/remove/resize partitions, drag the borders on the partition bar to resize them or type exact sizes.
+With an SD card selected on the Output tab, the disk size matches the card.

 Save / load configuration